DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Experiments

 \subsection{Code Generation and Safety Alignment}

-\paragraph{Models and Datasets} We further evaluate the performance of DiaBlo on code generation and safety alignment tasks, following the training setting in LoRI \cite{Zhang2025LoRIRC}.
-For code generation, we fine-tune on the CodeAlpaca dataset \cite{codealpaca} and evaluate using the HumanEval benchmark \cite{Chen2021EvaluatingLL} with standard metrics: Pass@1, Pass@5, and Pass@10.
-For safety alignment, we fine-tune on the SaferPaca dataset \cite{Bianchi2023SafetyTunedLL}, an extension of Alpaca-Cleaned \cite{alpaca}, and assess performance based on the refusal rate to harmful prompts from the HEx-PHI dataset \cite{Qi2023FinetuningAL}.
+\paragraph{Models and Datasets} We further evaluate the performance of DiaBlo on code generation and safety alignment tasks, following the training setting in LoRI \citep{Zhang2025LoRIRC}.
+For code generation, we fine-tune on the CodeAlpaca dataset \citep{codealpaca} and evaluate using the HumanEval benchmark \citep{Chen2021EvaluatingLL} with standard metrics: Pass@1, Pass@5, and Pass@10.
+For safety alignment, we fine-tune on the SaferPaca dataset \citep{Bianchi2023SafetyTunedLL}, an extension of Alpaca-Cleaned \citep{alpaca}, and assess performance based on the refusal rate to harmful prompts from the HEx-PHI dataset \citep{Qi2023FinetuningAL}.
 We conduct experiments on both the LLaMA3-8B and Mistral-7B models.

-\paragraph{Results} The experimental results on HumanEval demonstrate that DiaBlo achieves strong performance in code generation on Llama3-8B.
-With 1.51\% trainable parameters, DiaBlo reaches a Pass@1 score of 41.8\% and a Pass@10 score of 62.9\%, outperforming LoRA and DoRA across all metrics and closely matching the best-performing method, LoRI.
+\paragraph{Results} The experimental results are summarized in Table \ref{tab:code_safe}.
+DiaBlo achieves strong performance in the code generation task HumanEval on Llama3-8B.
+With 1.51\% trainable parameters, DiaBlo reaches a Pass@1 score of 43.2\% and a Pass@10 score of 63.5\%, outperforming all other methods.
+Its Pass@5 score is also very cloes to the best result obtained by LoRI.
 With a reduced parameter budget of 0.76\%, DiaBlo still maintains high performance, achieving a Pass@10 score of 61.9\%.
-Notably, if trained for one additional epoch, DiaBlo further improves to a Pass@1 score of 42.65\%, Pass@5 of 57.11\%, and Pass@10 of 64.07\%, which are comparable to the best results achieved by LoRI.
 On Mistral-7B, DiaBlo with $N=128$ achieves the best Pass@5 and Pass@10 scores and the second-best Pass@1 score, while DiaBlo with $N=64$ achieves the best Pass@1 score and the second-best Pass@5 and Pass@10 scores, outperforming LoRA, DoRA, and LoRI.
 In terms of HEx-PHI, DiaBlo outperforms all other methods with scores of 97.6\% on Llama3-8B and 98.8\% on Mistral-7B.
 These findings highlight DiaBlo’s effectiveness in both code generation and safety alignment, while maintaining a high level of parameter efficiency.